malaviya-parth/CN/04_DLL/ethernet.md

   - It warns the receiver about frame is going to arrive hence used for synchronization.
 - **SFD(10101011):** It is the last warning to the receiver that frame is going to arrive.
   - Last two 1s tells the receiver that next field is going to be destination address.
-- **Length/type:** Type field used in original ethernet which gicves info about which higher layer(LLC) protocol is using MAC frame.
+- **Length/type:** Type field used in original ethernet which gives info about which higher layer(LLC) protocol is using MAC frame.
   - But IEEE standardized LANs since we have only one protocol i.e. PDU(Protocol Data Unit) at LLC.
 So IEEE modified this field to length field.
   - Length field tells only length of data not frame.
   - As length field is of 16 bits but data has got some restrictions so minimum length shows 46 bytes and maximum length shows 1500 bytes.